dimaslanjaka/static-blog-generator/src-posts/Minecraft/magical-bow.md

   - minecraft
 lang: en
 subtitle: How to use magical books for bow
-tags:
+category:
-  - games
+  - Games
-  - minecraft
+  - Minecraft
 title: Magical Book For Bow
 uuid: a4619a8b-d625-4888-8e18-5569e773bd85
 webtitle: Minecraft